Dredd: Digest Edition

 Overall, to my this edit is an unfortunate case of a good concept taken too far.
 If done with a little more temperance, this could be a superior vision of Dredd.

 Rogue’s excellent reimagining of DREDD includes all of the original’s most memorable moments, while offering a new take on the film.
 For me, the most notable difference is that the events now take place over one day.
-This change creates a strong contrast between the squalid, sealed-off interior of Peach Trees – where it might as well be night all the time – and the outside world.
+This change creates a strong contrast between the squalid, sealed-off interior of Peach Trees – where it might as well be night all the time – and the bright outside world.

 In part one, a montage does a fantastic job of summarizing Dredd and Anderson’s badassery.
 In part two, however, I could see the seams in some of the editing.
 Before the Gatling gun assault, the audio drops out awkwardly on a shot of Ma-Ma.
 Later, when the assault is intercut with Kay’s attempted execution of Anderson, a key line is drowned out by music.
 Finally, it is disorienting when the computer guy reveals that Ma-Ma is in her private quarters; wasn’t she leading the assault only minutes ago?